Caitlin Harris Moore: The Five Question Interview

 Success!
 You're on the list.

-Laurène Elliott-Deyris: The Five Question Interview
+Erin Riley: The Five Question Interview

-1. Why did you move to Taylor?
+1. Why did you move to Elgin?

 2. What compels you to spend time creating?